How to Deal with Modern Phishing Techniques and Leverage Secure Cloud Transitions?

 The global pandemic of COVID-19 has forced many enterprises and small businesses to shift to new ways of doing business, including switching to cloud-based applications (SaaS) for seamless work from home experience.
 For others, the fast and unplanned transition was bumpy.
 This transition period was a boon for cybercriminals as they used a range of linked devices on several fronts.
 They went on to exploit those making heavy use of digital systems in all aspects of life.
-Such change will demand a greater for cybersecurity solutions as more people need unfamiliar and complex technology.
+Such change will demand greater cybersecurity solutions as more people need unfamiliar and complex technology.

 There is also a need for creating a cyber investigation.
 The response team has recently understood phishing techniques to be modified by operators of a widely practiced campaign to gain credentials in what appears to be a perceived effort to exploit the easy use of cloud-based SaaS.
 Their new techniques have been developed both to avoid detection and to increase the chance of successful fishing.